JeanBaptisteServais/Jojo-detector-/README.md

  - first model can has 0 -> dog &nbsp;&nbsp; 1 -> cat &nbsp;&nbsp; 5 -> bird &nbsp;&nbsp; 9 -> snake<br><br>
  - second model can has 0 -> car &nbsp;&nbsp; 5 -> roller &nbsp;&nbsp; 9 -> ball<br><br>

-So we make a label file who say to us the label of this model, the number of the model, the part of the object and finnally his dimension.<br><br>
+So we make a label file who say to us the label of this object, the number of the model and csv, the part of the object and finnally his dimension for the training.<br><br>

+For has the dimension we course the database where we have download picture (transform pixel to cm) and make an approximation of size.
+During the first training we only put the label and the name of the object.
+We enter the lasts informations like model number if we have a detection.

 So we'll try to match with dimension of the label file if we get this objet into our model.